djmitche/remsh/doc/slave_collections.rst

         matching slave appears.
 If more than one matching slave is available, the slaves are sorted with `cmp` and the first slave returned.
 If `cmp` is none, the slaves are shuffled randomly.

+    .. method:: get_all_slaves()

+       :returns: a list of Slave objects

+       Get all of the currently available slaves